By Claire Nottage | Thursday, July 15th 2021

 Parental controls on your home broadband

 These are the safety systems in place at the point at which the internet enters your home.
-These offer the broadest level of security and control since these settings will apply to all devices connected to your home wifi.
+They offer the broadest level of security and control since these settings will apply to all devices connected to your home wifi.
 They provide high-level filtering but are not able to provide detailed controls with specific limitations.
 Most popular broadband providers offer decent parental controls with their packages.

 Parental controls on Virgin Media